webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Decipher.md

 ---
 aliases:
 - Decipher
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/1
+- Ability/Tier/Low
-  - Abilities
+- Ability/Pool/Intellect
-  - Abilitiesction
+- Ability/Categories/Information
-type: Action
-points: 1 Intellect
 ---

-# Decipher
+## Decipher

-**Points**: 1 Intellect Point
+>1  Intellect
-**Type**: Action

 If you spend one minute examining a piece of writing or code in a language you do not understand, you can make an Intellect roll of difficulty 3 (or higher, based on the complexity of the language or code) to get the gist of the message.
+Action to initiate.